 Retreatants have access to St. Peter's fitness facility, the College library as well as walking paths on the Abbey grounds.
 Retreatants are served shared buffet meals in the dining hall based on a set menu.
 The kitchen will be informed of any food allergies or sensitivities, but please note that a completely gluten free or dairy free diet cannot be guaranteed.

 Not all spaces at St. Peter's Abbey are wheelchair accessible; navigating stairs may be required.
 Applicants with mobility or accessibility needs, or severe food allergies or restrictions, are encouraged to speak to the Guild about how we can help make the retreat an enjoyable experience for you; some needs may not be able to be accommodated and may affect your acceptance or accommodation.

 Participants are responsible for their own transportation to and from the retreat, but carpooling may be arranged by communicating with fellow retreatants.
 There are no public transportation options to Muenster currently available.

-Programming during the retreat includes your meeting with the Writer-in-Residence (WiR) are scheduled during the weekend by signing up for a time on Thursday evening.
+Programming during the retreat includes your meeting with the Writer-in-Residence (WiR); retreatants will sign up for a time after arriving at the retreat.
 Your writing sample and cover letter will be shared with the WIR prior to the retreat and will be the basis for your consultation during the retreat weekend.
 Other programming includes our Thursday evening talk by the WiR, Friday night socializing (optional) and Saturday open mic, as well as optional early morning writing prompts for interested writers.
 These activities will take place in the common lounge area.

-More information will be shared with retreatants after their acceptance, or you can speak to the Guild Program Manager at firstname.lastname@example.org if you have questions or concerns about your retreat experience.
+More information will be shared with retreatants after their acceptance, or you can speak to the Guild Program Director at email@example.com if you have questions or concerns about your retreat experience.